Mahasweta-usc/NLP4GOV/README.md

 7. Download the final file with the results (Generally "main.csv") from right hand directory panel.
 ![img.png](images/img7.png)

+For further understanding of the Colab environment (How cells work, how to run cells, etc) : https://youtu.be/inN8seMm7UI?si=NpsCUBWeQM9W7kW8

 # Tasks Overview

 ## General Guidelines

 * All input files to notebooks must be .csv.
 If your data is in any other formal (xls/json), please make sure to convert appropriately before running a notebook.
 * Check comments in each notebook to understand how input data should be configured, i.e. upload file name, table headers/input data fields/output data fields.
-* When coding raw policy statements for some notebooks (e.g. ABDICO_parsing.ipynb, policies_compares, etc ), for interpretability as well as best results, it's recommended to present data in self contained statements with most IG components present than bullets.
+* When coding raw institutional statements for some notebooks (e.g. ABDICO_parsing.ipynb, policies_compares, etc ), for interpretability as well as best results, it's recommended to present data in self contained statements with most IG components present than bullets.

       E.g. "The Board should 1. conduct a vote every 3 years 2. review proposal for budgetary considerations"... can be coded as separate row entries such as: